Next Generation Award

 - Current CV

-- Must demonstrate outstanding contributions to outreach and science education activities for SfN or its local chapters.
+- Nominees must demonstrate outstanding contributions to public outreach and science education activities for SfN or its local chapters.

-- Readiness to take leadership roles designing and/or executing chapter outreach efforts the following year is required (must be documented in Annual Chapter Report).
+- Nominees must show readiness to take leadership role(s) designing and/or executing chapter outreach efforts the following year (documented in the chapter’s Annual Report).

-- For Chapters: Nominees must be active chapters that have submitted an annual Chapter Report within the past year.
+- Nominees must be part of an active chapter that have submitted an Annual Report within the past year.
 For more information, visit our Chapter Annual Report page or email firstname.lastname@example.org with any questions.

-- For Junior Faculty: Nominees must be scientists within 10 years of receiving an advanced degree.
+- At the Junior Faculty level: Nominees must be a scientist within 10 years of receiving an advanced degree.